All Episodes

 dan friesen

-You were Hercules.
+You are Hercules.

-So, you left Hollywood.
+So you left Hollywood.

 You're talking a bit of shit about people drinking blood and occult stuff.